gojekfarm/ziggurat/README.md

 router.HandlerFunc("mobile_app_log_consumer/mobile-application-logs/(2|4|6|8|10|12)$", func (ctx, *ziggurat.Event) {....})
 ```

-Based on how the routing path is set by the message consumer implementation, you can define your routing paths.
+Based on how the routing path is set by the message consumer implementation, you can define your regex patterns.

 ## Retries using RabbitMQ
 Ziggurat-Go includes rabbitmq as the backend for message retries.
 Message retries are useful when message processing from one message consumer fails and needs to be retried.